 My practice is guided by the following principles:

-I utilize a collaborative, strengths-based approach.
+I utilize a collaborative, relational, strengths-based approach.
 My theoretical orientation is integrative; I seek to purposefully select a therapy, or therapies, which best suit you, your situation and your beliefs about personal change.

 I am also passionate about the role of context: understanding you as a person and the world that you live in is critical in charting a meaningful course in therapy.